Tenants & landlords

 Tenant Resource & Advisory Centre (TRAC)

 The Residential Tenancy Branch handles most rental disputes in BC, but there are some exceptions where you’d have to go to court or a tribunal.
-Beyond formal hearings, tenants and landlords are encouraged to negotiate settlements, with options to engage an arbitrator.
+This resource discusses other options including negotiating a settlement or using an arbitrator.

 Tenancy Dispute Resolution